 This fellowship is dedicated to funding studies of early America, broadly understood.
 Folger-OI fellowships support researchers—from advanced graduate students to senior scholar—with strong interests in Atlantic history, colonial history, literary studies, performance history, and material culture.
-Folger-OI fellows receive $3,500 for four continuous weeks of work.
+Folger-OI fellows receive $3,500 for four continuous weeks of work at the Folger Institute in Washington, DC.
 Recipients are expected to join the OI Associates program upon notification of their selection, if not already a member.
 The cost of membership dues will be added to the fellowship award when it is disbursed.
 Please note that ABD applicants who are applying exclusively for this fellowship should state this intent in their application.

 Applications for this fellowship are handled through the Folger website .